fablue/building-a-social-network-with-flutter/README.md

 ## Step 1: Build the basic layout
 The first step is done by rebuilding the basic layout of Lime.
-We can obviously see that the App is contains
+We can obviously see that the App consists of:
 - A toolbar (which we will miss in this Article since i did not build it yet :smiley:
 - A ViewPager(Android)/PageView(Flutter) containg three Pages
 - A Navigationbar at the bottom of the App to provide a navigtion for the App.